COVID-19 FAQs: Recovery and Outcomes

 Question: Am I more likely to have severe disease or be hospitalized with a COVID-19 infection if I have autoimmune or inflammatory arthritis?

-A: Research is ongoing but current data finds that people with well-controlled inflammatory arthritis do not have a higher risk for serious complications than the general population.
-But these factors are more common in people (including patients with rheumatic disease) who experience severe disease or require hospitalization:
+These factors are more common in people (including patients with rheumatic disease) who experience severe disease or require hospitalization:

 - Having a comorbid condition.
 According to COVID-19 hospitalization data reported by the CDC, approximately 90% of hospitalized patients identified through COVID-NET had one or more underlying conditions, the most common being obesity, hypertension, chronic lung disease, diabetes and cardiovascular disease.